kapisolec/GDChecker/README.md

-# @unknown/no-name-project
+# @GDChecker

-- no description
+- App used to partially decompile ethereum contracts in order to fetch liquidity method ID and antibot measures.

 ## Required

-- Node.js 14+
+- Node.js 16+

 ## How to using